SammyGIS/sammygis-data-engineering_zoomcamp/README.md

 - since have access to GCP now, I then praticed what i learnt on terraform, create bucket and big query dataset then destroy it

+### Day 11: 6th Febrauary, 2024
+- **Progress:**
+- Finally set up GCP account.
+- since have access to GCP now, I then praticed what i learnt on terraform, create bucket and big query dataset then destroy it